Sammaye/MongoYii/readme.md

     	'class' => 'EMongoAuthManager',
     )

-And it will work the same way as any other auth manager.
+It will work the same way as any other auth manager.

 ## Upgrade Notes